 Spending a few hours reviewing your finances could leave you better off.
 Imagine being able to save for things you want, it may be possible!

-Step 1 - Check what benefits you are entitled to – Remember, even if you are working you may still be entitled to receive some benefits.
-Useful websites to check: http://www.turn2us.org.uk/benefits_search.aspx and http://www.moneysavingexpert.com/family/benefits-check
+Step 1 Check what benefits you are entitled to – Remember, even if you are working you may still be entitled to receive some benefits.
+Useful websites to check: http://www.turn2us.org.uk/benefits_search.aspx http://www.moneysavingexpert.com/family/benefits-check

 Saving on Energy Costs

 Gas and electricity costs don’t seem to be getting any lower.
 Some people just accept this as a fact, but a bit of research could make a massive difference to their income.
 This is where we come into it.
-Find some of our wonderful tips and information below which could help you out:
+Find some of our wonderful tips and information below:

 - Don’t rely on word of mouth - Your friend or neighbour may be very happy with their fuel supplier and recommend them to you.
 This doesn’t necessarily mean that they are right for you.

 - Explore your options - Dual fuel products aren’t always the cheapest.
 Explore all options including using separate companies for each fuel.
 To save hours of research, there are comparison websites that will do it all for you.
 Use a few different sites as they don’t all have the same deals available (as a bonus some will even offer you gifts for going through them to switch!).
 Remember to check regularly too as deals can change from week to week.
 Some popular sites are: www.energyhelpline.com, www.moneysupermarket.com, www.uswitch.com

 - Grants available – There may be grants available to you that you have never even heard of.
 Visit - http://www.energysavingtrust.org.uk/Take-action/Grants-and-Discounts-Database to find out.